1. Revision History

 We limit use of your PII to ways that are compatible with the purposes for which it was collected or subsequently authorized by you.
 Reasonable steps are taken to ensure that PII is retained only if it is relevant to our mission and that it is kept accurate, complete and current.

-Our web sites contain links to other web sites.
-We are not responsible for the privacy practices or content of these web sites.
+Our websites contain links to other websites.
+We are not responsible for the privacy practices or content of these websites.

-Notification of Changes
+18. Notification of Changes